CMC-DSCapstone/github-workflow-activity/activity/README.md

     - [ ] Has git installed on their laptop.
     - [ ] Is logged into their GitHub account on their computer.

 2. (1 minute) Create and share with your team a shared editor (e.g., Google docs, https://pad.riseup.net/, etc.) for notes.
+If you created a etherpad from riseup.net, make sure you choose its lifespan to be 60 days.

 3. (10 minutes) Assign the role of _maintainer_ to one of your team members and help them [Create an organization and a repository](create-an-organization-and-a-repository.md) for the team.
 Return here when you are done.